cxn03651/write_xlsx/worksheet.md

     worksheet.set_row(0, 20)    # Row 1 height set to 20

-If you wish to set the format without changing the height you can pass undef as the height parameter:
+If you wish to set the format without changing the height you can pass nil as the height parameter:

     worksheet.set_row(0, nil, format)